 The baseline \emph{quaternion} mapping trained with the original loss~\eqref{eq:posenet_original_loss} performs well compared to the variants trained with the quaternion loss~\eqref{eq:posenet_quaternion_loss}.
 It is not totally surprising in the sense that hyperparameters have been tuned for this particular setting, introducing a bias in its favor.
 It notably performs better on average than the \emph{quaternion} mapping trained using loss~\eqref{eq:posenet_quaternion_loss}, despite the fact the former is ill-defined on $SO(3)$ as described previously.
 We conjecture that it might be due to the combination of two factors.
-First, loss~\eqref{eq:posenet_quaternion_loss} might be confusing during training and lead to poorer generalization than loss~\eqref{eq:posenet_original_loss} when using a quaternion representation, since gradient-based optimization may push the 4D outputs of the backbone network towards different and opposite regions for two nearby orientations in the case of loss~\eqref{eq:posenet_quaternion_loss} (this relates to the fact that quaternion mapping does not satisfy the pre-image connectivity property introduced in section~\ref{sec:mapping_manifold}).
-Second, ground truth unit quaternions representations $\bm{q}^*$ are oriented consistently in the dataset (\eg more than 99\% of ground truth quaternions are oriented in the same half-space, for each dataset) and mostly far from the border of the half-space, which mitigates the potential border effects introduced by loss~\eqref{eq:posenet_original_loss}.
+First, loss~\eqref{eq:posenet_quaternion_loss} might be confusing during training and lead to poorer generalization than loss~\eqref{eq:posenet_original_loss} when using a quaternion representation because 4D outputs of the backbone network corresponding to nearby orientations may be pushed towards different and opposite regions with this loss (this relates to the fact that the \emph{quaternion} mapping does not satisfy the pre-images connectivity property).
+Second, ground truth unit quaternions representations $\bm{q}^*$ are oriented consistently in the dataset.
+For each dataset more than 99\% of ground truth quaternions are indeed oriented in the same half-space, mostly far from its border, which mitigates the potential border effects introduced by loss~\eqref{eq:posenet_original_loss}.